VY47/vit-attention-rollout-visualizer/README.md

 match a book held flat toward the camera, so the model fell back to a

 shape-similar class.
-Notably, the LLM's \*attention explanation\* remained
+Notably, the LLM's attention explanation remained

-accurate even when the \*classification\* was wrong — it correctly described
+accurate even when the classification was wrong it correctly described

 where the model was looking and why, independent of whether the label

 itself was right.
-This distinction (attention fidelity vs. classification
+This distinction (attention fidelity vs classification

 accuracy) is part of what makes this project useful as a small

 interpretability tool, not just a classifier demo.

-\## Known limitations
+ Known limitations

-\- Uses `google/vit-base-patch16-224`, an ImageNet-pretrained classifier —
+ Uses `google/vit-base-patch16-224`, an ImageNet-pretrained classifier

 &#x20; its 1000 classes are narrow, specific object categories, not open-world